 Already I’m losing focus on the lecture.
 For a moment I try to reassert attention, but the effort only reminds me why I wasn’t listening in the first place.
 Frankly, it’s boring.
-It’s the sort of material I might enjoy reading about in a clever online article, or maybe even a Wikipedia entry; but it feels unproductive, even wasteful, to have to sit through an hour-long talk.
+It’s the sort of material I might enjoy reading about in a clever online article, or maybe even a Wikipedia entry; but it feels unproductive, even wasteful, to have to sit through an hour-long talk three times a week.

 Scanning the lecture hall from my perch in the rear, I notice that half the seats are vacant.
 This hardly comes as a surprise; I myself haven’t attended this class in weeks.
 Of those who did make it, most are engrossed in their phones or laptops – shopping online, browsing through social media feeds, or attacking homework for other classes.
 Some of my peers actually are paying attention – I wonder how – and a few are even taking notes – I wonder why.
 Don’t they know that the lecture slides are posted online?
 And that all you need to prepare for the exams is to study them?

 Before the introduction of the printing press five centuries ago, education usually meant attending a school or university.
 Specialized knowledge demanded personal instruction or access to rare texts.
 Back then, scribes simply couldn’t copy words fast enough to widely diffuse information.

 That hasn’t been true for a while.
 With printed books, we can learn from the world’s brightest people as fast as we can read, and cheaply.
 And if the innovation of the printing press alone hasn’t rendered lecture-based learning obsolete, now we have the Internet.